Nuclear Medicine Technologist Schools

 For people with a unique combination of sociability and a love of technology, a career as a nuclear medicine technologist (NMT) may be a wise choice.
 This job leverages both a savviness with cutting edge medical equipment and a desire to interact with patients, counseling them through the procedures.
 NMTs use equipment such as computed tomography (CT) machines, radiation-sensitive cameras, and dosage meters, helping both young and old patients get the care they need for potentially life-threatening illnesses.

-While an associate (A.A.S.) degree can get a person started in the field, most nuclear medicine technologists continue on to get a bachelor of science (B.S.) degree.
-High-profile nuclear medicine technologist schools such as Johns Hopkins University and Vanderbilt University offer students fantastic on-campus options, and there are several 100% online B.S. and certification options available for those with related medical technology experience or credentials.
+While an associate of applied science degree (AAS) can get a person started in the field, most nuclear medicine technologists continue on to get a bachelor of science (BS) degree.
+High-profile nuclear medicine technologist schools such as Johns Hopkins University and Vanderbilt University offer students fantastic on-campus options, and there are several 100 percent online BS and certification options available for those with related medical technology experience or credentials.

-Successful NMTs tend to be good with people, and have a drive to continually learn about the workings of the human body.
+Successful NMTs tend to be good with people and have a drive to continually learn about the workings of the human body.
 In addition to critical thinking skills and grace under pressure, a nuclear medicine technologist must be able to memorize key facts, diagnoses, and data, and then synthesize that and apply it in order to correctly administer radiologic tests and analyze results.
-The Bureau of Labor Statistics (BLS 2014) reports that these medical professionals make an average annual salary of $71,970, much higher than the average for all American occupations.
+The Bureau of Labor Statistics (BLS 2017) reports that these medical professionals make an average annual salary of $77,660, much higher than the average for all American occupations.

 If all of this sounds enticing, read on.

 |Nuclear Medicine Technologist fast facts|

 In order to begin a career as a nuclear medicine technologist, students must earn, at a minimum, an associate of applied science (AAS) degree.
 That said, NMTs may also go on to earn bachelor’s degrees in order to further their career prospects.